 My interests are not mainstream and some of you might find unusual those things I find interesting.
 I spend countless enjoyable hours researching topics on the internet or in a library when someone can take me.
 I could spend a great deal of time reviewing financial statements or studying thousands of pages of regulations, not for assignment, but purely for an interest in learning more or picking up tidbits no one else knows about.
 I love museums, history, geography, statistics, foreign languages, music and technical studies.

-We live in Centerville, Utah.
+My wife and I live in Centerville, Utah.
 We have a mormon-sized family of 7 children and 21 grandchildren.
 All of our kids are married and five of them live close to us.
 Our youngest is a school psychologist and counselor in Bucharest, Romania.
 Susan and I don't know the meaning of "empty nest" syndrome.
 With our family so close, at least one of our kids or grandkids comes by every day.